 Capital One Venture X Rewards Credit Card

-First, it has the lowest annual fee ($395) of all the premium cards on the market.
+The card has the lowest annual fee ($395) of all the premium cards on the market, which is nice.
 I know that annual fee seems like a lot, but there are many benefits that make up for it!

 This card gives you access to Capital One lounges and comes with a Priority Pass membership.
 To get into Capital One Lounges, just show your card and same-day boarding pass.
 However, for Priority Pass lounges, you will first need to use your Venture X to sign up for Priority Pass.
 You can do that here.
 Once you’ve signed up, show your Priority Pass card (either the physical card or the Priority Pass app) and your same-day boarding pass to get in.